-City Management and Innovation - Ranked #4 in local government management, the School houses the national Alliance for Innovation and the Center for Urban Innovation.
-The school hosts an annual Municipal Finance Conference and faculty research includes areas such as Smart Cities, collaborative service delivery, and big data for local government.
+City Management and Innovation - Ranked #3 in local government management, the School houses the Center for Urban Innovation.
+Faculty research includes areas such as equity in local government, Smart Cities, collaborative service delivery, intergovernmental relations, and big data for local government.

 Science and Technology Policy - This is a growing area of distinction for the school.
-Two centers in the school focus on research in the area of science and technology policy: the Center for Science, Technology and Environmental Policy Studies (CSTEPS) directed by Professor Eric Welch and the Center for Organization Research and Design (CORD) directed by Professor Julia Melkers.
-This builds on the S&T work done by a number of faculty including, Elizabeth Corley, Mary Feeney, Karen Mossberger, Don Siegel, Christopher Hayter and others.
+Three centers in the school focus on research in the area of science and technology policy: the Center for Science, Technology and Environmental Policy Studies (CSTEPS) directed by Professor Eric Welch, The Global Center for Technology Transfer co-directed by Don Siegel, and the Center for Organization Research and Design (CORD) directed by Professor Julia Melkers.
+This builds on the S&T work done by a number of faculty including, Elizabeth Corley, Mary Feeney, Karen Mossberger, and others.